 The Act requires that:

-The "Hot Spots" Program has complemented the state's existing air toxics identification and control programs.
+The “Hot Spots” Program has complemented the state’s existing air toxics identification and control programs.
 It has located sources of substances not previously under evaluation, and it has provided exposure information necessary to prioritize substances for control measures and develop regulatory action.
-Also, the preparation of the "Hot Spots" emission inventory made facility owners aware of their toxics problems.
-As a result, facilities, including many in Ventura County, have taken voluntary steps to reduce emissions of air toxics.

-The Air Toxics "Hot Spots" Act requires the ARB to compile and maintain a list of substances posing chronic or acute health threats when present in the air.
-Over 600 substances have been listed under the Act.
+The Air Toxics “Hot Spots” Act requires the ARB to compile and maintain a list of substances posing chronic or acute health threats when present in the air.
+Over 600 substances have been listed under the act.

-Facility operators must submit a proposed emission inventory plan indicating how emissions will be measured or calculated to the District.
+Facility operators must submit a proposed emission inventory plan indication how emissions will be measured or calculated to the District.
 The District must approve, modify, or return the inventory plan to the operator for revisions within 120 days.
 Once the District approves a plan, the facility operator must implement the plan and submit the emission inventory report within 180 days.
 For certain classes of facilities, the District must prepare industrywide inventories.
 In this case, individual facility reports are not required.
 The District determines which facilities will be covered by industrywide inventories based on conditions such as economic hardship and small business status.